Find Affordable College Courses

 93 Yearly Graduations

 The 9th most popular school in the country for teaching students with disabilities majors who are seeking their bachelor's degree is Northern Arizona University.
 Roughly 29,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,381 per year, while in-state graduate students, on average, pay $10,724 per year.
-During the 2020-2021 academic year, 93 people received their bachelor's degree in teaching students with disabilities from NAU.
-About 91% of this group were women, and 39% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,015 per year, while in-state graduate students, on average, pay $11,674 per year.
+During the most recent year for which we have data, 93 people received their bachelor's degree in teaching students with disabilities from NAU.
+Around 42% of these students were from an underrepresented racial-ethnic group, and 93% were women.

 #10